freejacklee/Awesome-AI-Video-Projects/List  about the current collection of AI video projects.md

-### 14、DALL-E 3

-DALL-E 3

-DALL-E 2

-DALL-E 1

-Tags：

-AI art, DALL-E, video generation, augmented reality

-AI 艺术、DALL-E、视频生成、增强现实

-### 15、Phenaki: A Model for Generating Videos from Text
+### 14、Phenaki: A Model for Generating Videos from Text

 URL：https://twitter.com/doomie/status/1577713150530445312